sedc-codecademy/mkwd12-04-ajs/G3/ExtraHomework/README.md

 # Beer bar 🍻

 ## Information about all the beers in the world.

 # Idea
 This project should be all about beer.
-We will offer the user beer information and if the user hesitate what beer to drink tonight we should offer him a random beer selection.
+We will offer the user beer information and if the user hesitates what beer to drink tonight we should offer him a random beer selection.

 ## Project requriments

 #### Api that we should use
-The Api witch you should use is:   https://punkapi.com/documentation/v2
+The Api which you should use is:   https://punkapi.com/documentation/v2

 #### Application flow

 When the user comes to our page should get this screen.
 ![Screenshot](./img/homeScreen.png)

-When the user click on Beers navigation link should be taken to the beers page.
+When the user clicks on Beers navigation link should be taken to the beers page.
 On this page there should be pagination, user should be given a choise to pick how much beers should be shown per page, also the user should have a choise to sort beers by:
 - Name asc/desc